thepeopleseason/995callister/README.md

 remover](https://smile.amazon.com/Folex-Carpet-Spot-Remover-32/dp/B001B0V5GG?sa-no-redirect=1)
 we've found for the carpet in the basement and second floor.

+### Programming the Garage Entry Pad

+To program the garage entry pad:
+1. Press * and # keys until lights stop flashing
+2. Enter PIN
+3. Press 3
+4. Press Learning button on Opener
+5. Enter PIN, then a number to test.

 ## Utilities

 * To date, we have only used AT&T Uverse.
 Xfinity was not available when